Tools are callable capabilities that extend what AI agents can do beyond generating text. They allow agents to:

 Use rootState for Queueing

-When queueing tools from sub-prompts, use flow.rootState: // Correct
+When queueing tools from sub-prompts, use state.rootState: // Correct

 // Incorrect (may not work in sub-prompts)